theobald-software/theobald-software.github.io/content/_en/xtract-universal/xu-destinations/azure-storage/blob-connection.md

 **Container** <br>

-With Access Key authentication, choose a Blob container from the drop down menu.
+When using Access Key authentication, choose a Blob container from the drop down menu.
-With Azure Active Directory authentication, enter the name of the Blob container manually.
+When using Azure Active Directory authentication, enter the name of the Blob container manually.

 **Test connection** <br>
 Click **[Test Connection]** to check if the storage container can be accessed. <br>